cranberry/jelly/README.md

 $ bin/jelly init
 ```

-Choose a new application name:
+Choose a new application name and version:

 ```
 Application name: whizzbang
+Application version [0.1.0]:
 ```

 and a PHP namespace for any project-specific code (press Enter to accept the default):